keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 For example, prolonged high stress situations can force someone to have chronic stomach pain.
 Biomedicine might help with the stomach pain by prescribing ultra strong Pepto, but it doesn’t always take the stress causing the stomach pain into account.

 Sometimes, alternative medicine allows for a bit more “zooming out” than biomedicine might.
-“Since all of these treatments and systems of alternative medicine focus on the realignment of the components of the body—whether that be the Xing and Shen in tradition Chinese medicine or the three Doshas in Ayurvedic Medicine—in order to achieve better states of health, they directly coincide with the ideology of…humoralism.”[^53]
+“Since all of these treatments and systems of alternative medicine focus on the realignment of the components of the body—whether that be the Xing and Shen in traditional Chinese medicine or the three Doshas in Ayurvedic Medicine—in order to achieve better states of health, they directly coincide with the ideology of…humoralism.”[^53]

 “Although biomedicine is key in curing certain issues, the personalized care and concern for each individual as well as the focus on addressing the root problem of a disease are tremendous advantages of alternative medicine.”[^54]